 Judicial Review Timeline & Key Documents

-11/5/2025- The the hearing on the PVHA's motion to strike and an informal discovery conference was held.
-Brian P represented the himself as the Petitioner and Nick Meerson was the Lawyer representing the PVHA Board.
-Below are the key takeways:
+11/5/2025- The hearing on the PVHA's motion to strike and an informal discovery conference was held.
+Brian P represented Petitioner and Nick Meerson was the Lawyer representing the PVHA Board.
+Below are the key takeaways:

 10/29/2025- The PVHA's lawyer filed their reply to our Opposition.
 You can read the full reply here.